Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

     - Less promises

   -  [Basecamp - Stay Lean - Less Mass:](https://basecamp.com/gettingreal/03.1-less-mass)
-      - less "Thick process"
+      - Less "Thick process"
-      - less "Long-Term Roadmaps"  (supported as by our ITSS Study - Ian Lovsion 2017)
+      - Less "Long-Term Roadmaps"  (supported as by our ITSS Study - Ian Lovison 2017)
-      - less of "The past ruling the future"
+      - Less of "The past ruling the future"

 ## Goal:  Composable Enterprise, Composable Applications

 A composable application is a key pattern in micro-services.
 In our current environment and infrastructure environment, the focus should be on designing *single purpose services" on virtual machines.
 Applications should be thought of as thin user interfaces on top of this collections of services.
 The design of the services/APIs is important to success of the project and application.
-Some strategies to help in the design and communication of the service-architecture are:
+Some guidance to help in the design and communication of the service-architecture are:

 - Domain Drive Design
 - Standards on API (Government of Canada)